Clicking this link will cause the content to changeI agree to the following terms and disclosures

-In this Agreement, the words, “you” and “your” mean each person who applied for an ATM or debit card and each person to whom an ATM or debit card is issued, jointly and severally.
+In this Agreement, the words, “you” and “your” mean each person who applied for a debit card and each person to whom a debit card is issued, jointly and severally.
 The words “Credit Union” and “Tower” mean Tower Federal Credit Union.
-The words “account” and “accounts” refer to your Prime Share (Savings), and Regular Checking with Tower only.
+The words “account” and “accounts” refer to your Prime Share (Savings), and Checking with Tower only.
 “Card” refers to an access device issued to you by Tower which permits you to conduct transactions at automated teller machines (“ATMs”) owned and operated by Tower and at ATMs and point-of-sale (“POS”) terminals (if applicable) which are part of a network which accepts our card.
-The term includes ATM cards (which bear the Credit Union’s logo, but not the MasterCard logo).
 “POS terminal” refers to electronic point-of-sale terminals which are part of a network which accepts your card to pay for purchases and obtain cash back/cash advances (where available) from your checking account.
-In the case of debit cards, POS terminals include those merchants and financial institutions which accept MasterCard debit cards to conduct transactions.
+POS terminals include those merchants and financial institutions which accept Mastercard debit cards to conduct transactions.
 “Network ATMs” refer to the various ATM financial networks in which Tower participates.
 “PIN” means the Personal Identification Number assigned to you by the Credit Union.
 “Transaction” means an electronic funds transaction.

 This Agreement defines your responsibilities and the Credit Union’s responsibilities with respect to electronic funds transactions performed through ATMs and POS terminals.
 It is understood that the Agreements and rules and regulations applicable to your accounts remain in effect and continue to be applicable, except as specifically modified by this Agreement.
 By signing an application for any card to perform transactions or using the card to conduct transactions, you agree to the terms of this Agreement.